hyperuplink/hyperuplink/docs/manual/admin/board/attachments/index.md

 - _Enable attachments_: adds the file field to the [editor]({{ manual "newpost" }}).
 With it off there's no field and no uploads.
-- _Allowed upload formats_: a list of media types, and it works as a whitelist, so a file whose type isn't ticked is refused however it happened to be named.
+- _Allowed upload formats_: a list of media types, and it works as a whitelist, so a file whose type isn't ticked is rejected however it happened to be named.
-- _Max attachment size (bytes)_: in bytes, and anything above it is refused.
+- _Max attachment size (bytes)_: in bytes, and anything above it is rejected.
 - _Storage provider_: one of the providers from the board's configuration file, and _Storage path_ is the prefix inside it.
 - _On-upload hook command_: optional, and runs on every upload before the file